 Long before he was the face of an empire, Mickey Mouse was Disney’s scrappy little protagonist who could.
-The first series of shorts were replete with barnyard humor and a mischievous Mickey, but by 1935, the Mouse — with Disney himself providing the familiar falsetto — had transformed from scamp into a good-natured everyman.
+The first cycle of shorts were replete with barnyard humor and a mischievous Mickey, but by 1935, the Mouse—with Disney himself providing the familiar falsetto—had transformed from scamp into a good-natured everyman.
 And a bona fide movie star.

 All three of the shorts TCM is showing are iconic, but The Band Concert is historic.
 Disney had been experimenting with color in the Silly Symphonies since 1932 (more on that later), but wasn’t convinced that Mickey required the extra expense and labor.
-After three years of full color production for the Symphonies, it was time to introduce a colored Mickey; and incorporate his sidekick, and occasional foil, Donald Duck into the fray.
+After three years of full color production for the Symphonies, it was time to introduce a colored Mickey, and incorporate sidekick—and occasional foil—Donald Duck into the fray.

-The Band Concert shows how far the animation has come since Mickey’s debut seven years prior.
-Small touches, such as Mickey pushing up his overlong sleeves, show an acute eye for detail and realism — and also looks forward to Mickey’s other performance as a conductor of sorts in The Sorcerer’s Apprentice (1940).
+The Band Concert shows how far the animation had come since Mickey’s debut seven years prior.
+Small touches, such as Mickey pushing up his overlong sleeves, show an acute eye for detail and realism—and also look forward to Mickey’s other performance as a conductor of sorts in The Sorcerer’s Apprentice (1940).
 Maltin describes The Band Concert as, “[A] perfectly realized cartoon that manages to blend music, comedy, personality animation, dramatic action, and storytelling into a seamless whole.”

 Though not as historic, the other two Mickey shorts, Thru the Mirror (1936) and Clock Cleaners (1937), are equally sophisticated and entertaining.
 Program begins at 10:15 p.m.
 EDT.